DuPage Uber Access Program

 The origin and destination of DuPage Uber Access Program trips must be in DuPage County.
 For destinations outside of DuPage County, passengers may use the DuPage Access Program to travel to transfer points within the DuPage ADA service area to connect to other Pace services and Metra.

-Remember: this new Uber program is completely optional.
+Remember: this Uber program is completely optional.
 Riders eligible for ADA Paratransit can take advantage of this subsidized Uber ride, or can still take Pace's ADA Paratransit trips the same way they always have if they choose to do so.